Abdulwahab-CS/MyUncleWebsite/README.md

 # Rawat-Almashgol-workshop-website
 portfolio website for my uncle metal workshop

-<h5># page website that acts as a portfolio for my uncle metal workshop in which contains:</h5>
+<h5># single page website that acts as a portfolio for my uncle metal workshop in which contains:</h5>
 - workshop's name and motivation statement.<br>
 - Image gallery for workshop's products.<br>
 - workshop's location using google map API.<br>